An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 - Vomiting (rare)

 Many of these side effects are due to folic acid deficiency.
-People should ask their doctor if they should take folic acid supplements (generally recommended at 1 mg daily).
+People should ask their doctor if they should take folic acid supplements (generally recommended at 1 mg daily on the days not taking the methotrexate).

 More serious, but relatively uncommon side effects include: